God0nlyKnows/GoddessBot/README.md

-# GoddessBot Pre-alpha
+# GoddessBot Beta version
 Bot for discord written in c# using Discord.net

-Bot is still incomplete, but some functions working like yande or playing music from yt or local drive.
+Bot for playing single music or whole playlist from yt or sending a lot of hentai from servers like rule34, yande.re.

-In future i'll make queue for songs and handling yt playlists
+Includes queue list for music

 All u need to do its just paste your bot token to config.json